 The Acoustimeter is a user-friendly accurate RF measurement instrument which provides LED light and LCD text displaying peak, peak hold, and average levels of radio frequency electromagnetic fields, covering the spectrum from TETRA all the way up to and beyond the 5.6 GHz WiFi and WiMax frequencies.
 It has a digital readout which is sensitive 0.02 V/m - 6.00 V/m and a sound output enabling you to hear the signal modulation.
 These features make the instrument the most useful one available to even those with severe electrosensitivity.

 The readings are shown on both an LCD display and two series of graduated LED lights.
 The LEDs update rapidly, and allow you to quickly gauge the levels in an area and find any hot-spots.
 The LCD display offers high accuracy with a lower update speed, giving you time to take note of the readings.
 It also has a speaker (and audio output socket for headphones or to feed to an audio recorder), allowing you to determine, with a small amount of practice, what type of device is creating the levels that are present.
 The sounds made by different transmitters can change with time, so these are meant as a rough guide only.
 If you are subject to a number of sources of RF, the sounds may intermingle and be less easily identified.
-If you need a carry case, it can be ordered seperately.
 2 year mfr warranty.
+Detailed instructions included.

 The internal PCB antenna is at the top rear of the case.
 Signals are best measured with the source behind the instrument, but also quite good with the source to one or other side (particularly the left side away from the switches and volume control).
 It under-reads if the source is in front of the meter as the LCD display acts as an RF screen.